Super Street Fighter II: Characters

-Home Versions
+Home versions

 Super NES

 The Super NES version of Super Street Fighter II, released on June 25, 1994 in Japan, and during the same month in North America and Europe, is the third Street Fighter game released for the console, following the original Street Fighter II and Street Fighter II Turbo (a clone of Hyper Fighting from the Arcade).
 It is on a 32 megabit cartridge supporting the XBAND online network.
 It has several new game modes such as Group Battle and Time Challenge, and the eight-player Tournament mode from the arcade version, in addition to the previous games' Arcade and Versus modes.
+Several levels of speed can also be chosen.
 Like in the SNES version of Turbo, the background music stops between rounds and restarts from the beginning at the next round.
 Unlike the Sega Genesis version, the SNES version has the blood for the character's beat up portraits removed or replaced with sweat due to Nintendo's strict censorship policy at the time.
 This version was re-released on the Wii Virtual Console in Japan on November 8, 2011, the PAL region on April 12, 2012, and in North America on April 26, 2012.
 The Japanese version appeared on the Super Famicom Classic Edition, but was replaced by Street Fighter II Turbo in the SNES Classic Edition.